bi0xid/mts-blog/wp-content/plugins/jquery-pin-it-button-for-images/readme.txt

 The plugin allows you to:

-* choose from where the description should be taken (possible options: page title, page description and alt/title tags from the image)
+* choose from where the pin description should be taken
 * choose which pictures shouldn't show the "Pin it" button (using classes)
 * choose which pictures should show the "Pin it" button (all images, post images, images with certain class(es))
 * choose if you want to show the "Pin it" button on home page, single posts, single pages or category pages